Ergodic BSDEs driven by G-Brownian motion and their applications: Fully nonlinear Feynman-Kac formula for elliptic PDEs

+which can be seen as a $G$-BSDE in finite horizon $[0,\delta]$.
+Then we can prove that $u$ is a viscosity solution of equation \eqref{feynman} by a similar way as the proof of Theorem 4.5 in \cite{HJPS1}.
+Indeed, it is easier than the one of\cite{HJPS1} in our case, since there is no time variable (see also \cite{PE, RM} in the linear case).
+The proof is complete. \end{proof}

 In the next theorem, we shall discuss the sign of the solution of equation \eqref{feynman}. \begin{theorem} Suppose moreover that $-f(X^x_s,0,0)+2G(-g_{ij}(X^x_s,0,0))\leq 0$ for each $s>0$.
 Then $ u(x)\geq 0$. \end{theorem} \begin{proof} It follows from Comparison Theorem \ref{HM7} that $\forall t\geq 0$, $Y^x_t\geq 0$.
-In particular, for $t=0$, we deduce that $u(x)\geq 0.$ \end{proof} \begin{remark} {\upshape We remark that our results still hold when the coefficients $f$ and $g_{ij}$ are of polynomial growth in $x$.
-The proof is the same without any difficulty just changing the condition (B4).
-For simplicity, we focus on the case that the coefficients satisfy bounded conditions.} \end{remark}
+In particular, for $t=0$, we deduce that $u(x)\geq 0.$ \end{proof} \begin{remark}{\upshape In order to state the $G$-EBSDE, we establish the fully nonlinear Feynman-Kac formula for elliptic PDEs under stronger assumptions (B1)-(B5).
+However, the assumptions (B4) and (B5) can be removed as the linear case through a uniform continuity argument.
+These more technical details are left to future work.} \end{remark}